 The 10 Best Extension Poles

-This wiki has been updated 32 times since it was first published in July of 2015.
+This wiki has been updated 36 times since it was first published in July of 2015.
 When you need to clean your gutters or second-story windows, or paint the exterior of your home, why drag a heavy, cumbersome ladder from place to place when you can use one of these handy extension poles?
 They are available with various attachments that make it a snap to complete all kinds of chores around the house or in the yard that would normally be out of reach.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes